Step 4: Create a Simple Backup Script

 my-docker-project

-What happens if you want to remove a directory using
+my-docker-project-tempWhat happens if you want to remove a directory using

-and you select the wrong folder?
+rm -rand you select the wrong folder?

 You want to do this:

-But, you accidentally push Enter before using autocomplete to list the full path, which is
+rm -r my-docker-project-tempBut, you accidentally push Enter before using autocomplete to list the full path, which is

-rm -r my-docker-project-temp
+rm -r my-docker-project-temp.

 What happens if your project database becomes corrupt?
 Or, you are doing database maintenance, and you realized that you just removed the wrong table.